This tutorial is part of the Bytebase Terraform Provider series:

 Step 4 - Test SQL Review

-2. Check hr_prod and click Edit Schema.
+2. Select the hr_prod database and click Edit Schema.

 CREATE TABLE BadExample (

-FirstName VARCHAR(50), -- Violates naming convention
+FirstName VARCHAR(50), -- Violates snake_case naming convention

 );